 Board meeting: 28 April 2020

-The Board held a short meeting via video conference because of the restrictions in place due to COVID-19.
+The Board held a short meeting via video conference because of the restrictions in place due to Coronavirus (COVID-19).
 All members were in attendance, including the three new members of the Board.

 The Board noted the transition to homeworking that had occurred and thanked all staff for adapting to the new situation so well.